KDE/documentation-develop-kde-org/content/docs/plasma/scripting/api.md

 ```

 it returns the activity string Id (to not be confused from the numerical
-id of the Deskop object) The string passed into the constructor maps to
+id of the Desktop object) The string passed into the constructor maps to
 the ``X-KDE-PluginInfo-Name=`` entry in the plugin's .desktop file).
 See the
 documentation on the Containment object class below.